charslab/Android-Hotpatch/README.md

 }
 ```

-After making a .jar library of that class, deploy it to you device i.e in */sdcard/TestLib.jar*
+After making a .jar library of that class, deploy it to your device i.e in your app private storage path (*getFilesDir()*)

 In order to use it in your Android app, you must load it with Hotpatch